discreetlogcontracts/dlcspecs/Transactions.md

 ### Fee Payment

-All fees are paid for in the [Funding Transaction](#funding-transaction) so that the funding output's value is inflated so that the outputs of CETs and the refund transaction are the exact amounts specified in the offer message's contract information (or total collateral specified in the offer and accept messages for the refund transaction) with no fees subtracted.
+The funding output's value is composed of the sum of both parties' `total_collateral` (from offer/accept messages) plus the `max_fee` of closing transactions.
+In this way all fees are paid for in the [Funding Transaction](#funding-transaction) so that the funding output's value is inflated and the outputs of CETs and the refund transaction are the exact amounts specified in the offer message's contract information (or total collateral specified in the offer and accept messages for the refund transaction) with no fees subtracted from closing transactions.

 All fees are currently paid evenly between the two parties, though this will change in a future version.